const call = useCall();

 const { useMicrophoneState } = useCallStateHooks();

-This feature is enabled by default unless the user doesn’t have the permission to send audio or explicitly disabled.
+Enabled by default unless the user lacks audio permission or explicitly disables it.

 import { useCallStateHooks } from "@stream-io/video-react-native-sdk";